Friday, 16 September 2016

 Image copyright MARVEL COMICS

 It was a pleasantly sunny afternoon in 1979, probably in June or July.
 I was working in my town's central library back then, and had become pally with a summer worker who was also a comics fan.
-We'll call him Bob Billens to spare his blushes should he read this, and we'd been sent out by our 'library masters' to collect overdue books from houses around the town.
+We'll call him Bob Billens to spare his blushes should he ever see this, and we'd been sent out by our 'library masters' to collect overdue books from houses around the town.

 During our break, we'd driven along to his in-laws' house where he and his wife were then staying and, while sipping tea in the back garden, he showed me some of his comics collection.
 He even gave me a few which were surplus to his requirements.
 (I'd given him some of mine on a previous occasion, so he was merely reciprocating my friendly, generous gesture.)